Japan Trip Planner: Important Things To Know Before Traveling To Japan

 - After looking at the menu and making your choices you may have to look for a nearby waiter or waitress and wave them down by making eye contact, raising your hand, and calling “

 ”.
+Some restaurants also have buttons or buzzers you can push to alert staff you are ready to order.
 Depending on the restaurant you may have multiple people serving you. sumimasen

 - Eating On-The-Go